emblazonjava/convention-crawler/README.md

 names along with their public actions, or added as a package to another Python app to generate that data as a List of Strings.

+#Installation

+This is a Python 3 application and requires version 3.2 or greater.

+This package can be installed with pip, which comes along with Python 3.4 and above.
+If downloading from this repository, you will need to build the distribution and then install it locally:

+`python3 setup.py sdist --formats=zip`

+This will create a `dist` folder in the base directory and in it you will find a file called `ConventionCrawler-0.1.zip`.

+Copy `ConventionCrawler-0.1.zip` to a temporary location where you can unzip it.
+The unzipped folder still needs to be installed.
+To install, make sure you are in the directory containing `ConventionCrawler-0.1.zip` and execute:

+`pip3 install -e ConventionCrawler-0.1`

 #Example Usage

 ###Web-app Security